All Episodes

 And if she's in charge, why is that?

-I think as reflected in our readout we put out last week with our national security advisor.
+Well, we have had a range of conversations, Peter, I think, as reflected in our readout we put out last week with our national security advisor.

 Is the administration reaching out to Mexico, to partners in Central America this morning?

-Uh so I would point you to them for any more detail about a connection with the Mexican government.
+So I would point you to them for any more detail about a connection with the Mexican government.

-Or the vice president at this point.
+Or the vice president at this point?

-I can I can check and see, but I suspect that conversation would first happen through the Department of Homeland Security.
+I can check and see, but I suspect that conversation would first happen through the Department of Homeland Security.

-All right, here to update us on the real situation at the border.
+Right here to update us on the real situation at the border.

-The Attorney General of Arizona, Mark Bernovich is with us.
+The Attorney General of Arizona, Mark Bernovich, is with us.

 He's also running for the Senate against Mark Kelly.

-Um anyway, uh, Mr. Attorney General, welcome back to the program.
+Anyway, Mr. Attorney General, welcome back to the program.

 Glad you're with us.

-I want you to update us on specifically a brief that you filed with the Supreme Court to defend the public charge rule that would ensure certain non-citizens are able to financially support themselves in order to become a U.S. citizen, uh, etc.
+I want you to update us on specifically a brief that you filed with the Supreme Court to defend the public charge rule that would ensure certain non-citizens are able to financially support themselves in order to become a U.S. citizen, etc.

 In the middle of a pandemic, we need a health check, and people have to show that they have the financial means to take care of themselves so they won't be a burden on the American people.